rajaraodv/rabbitpubsub/RabbitPubsub_Blog_ReadMe.md

 3. Topic - Sends a message from producer to consumer based on pattern-matching.
 4. Headers - If more complicated routing is required beyond simple Routing key string, you can use headers exchange.

-As you can see the combination of `the type of Exchange`, `Routing Key` and `Binding Key` makes RabbitMQ behaves completely differently.
+So as you can see the combination of `the type of Exchange`, `Routing Key` and `Binding Key` makes RabbitMQ behaves completely differently.
 For example: A `Fanout` Exchange ignores `Routing Key` and `Binding Key` and sends messages to all consumers.
 A `Topic` Exchange sends a copy of a message to zero, one or more consumers.

 Going into more details is beyond the scope of this blog, but here is another good blog that goes into more details: [AMQP 0-9-1 Model Explained](http://www.rabbitmq.com/tutorials/amqp-concepts.html)

 ***
-## Creating Exchanges, Producers & Consumers in Node.js
+## Using RabbitMQ to do pub-sub in our Node.js chat app.
-Now that we know some of the basics of RabbitMQ, and all the 4 pieces, let's see how to actually build them in RabbitMQ for our Chat app.
+Now that we know some of the basics of RabbitMQ, and all the 4 pieces, let's see how to actually use RabbitMQ for our Chat app.

-#### Chat App:
+### Chat App:
 <p align='center'>
   <img src="https://github.com/rajaraodv/rabbitpubsub/raw/master/pics/chatAppPage2.png" height="300px" width="500px" />
 </p>

-#### Connecting to RabbitMQ and creating an Exchange
+### Connecting to RabbitMQ and creating an Exchange
 For our chat application, we will create a `fanout` exchange called `chatExchange`.
 And will be using [node-amqp module](https://github.com/postwait/node-amqp) to talk to RabbitMQ service.

 <pre>